wkirui/wkirui.github.io/_posts/2020-09-24-Airbnb Price Prediction with RandomForest.md

 - Matplotlib & [Seaborn](https://seaborn.pydata.org/) for visualizing our data
 - Train_test_split for spliting our data into sets for training and testing our model
 - RandomForestRegressor for creating a regression model.
 This is a supervised machine learning task and RandomForest is a good candidate for it.
 Based on the performance of our model in predicting apartment prices, we might also try other algorithms for comparison
-- Mean_squared_error for measuring the performance of our model
+- Mean_squared_error and mean_absolute_error for measuring the performance of our model

 Let's take a quick look at the shape and overview of our data.<br>
 As shown below, we have 20432 listings and 74 columns (features).